 March 2012: Interviewed by The Guardian newspaper of London.

 March 2012: Issued a patent by the U.S. Patent Office for its novel process of developing photosynthetic hydrogen.

 Hover over news reader to stop flow.

 Today, hydrogen is used in industrial and chemical operations to do such things as manufacture gasoline, metals and fertilizer.
 The primary way hydrogen is made is through the steam reformation of coal or natural gas - a highly complex and energy-intensive process that releases large amounts of carbon dioxide into the atmosphere.
 The merchant hydrogen market is a $2 billion to $5 billion market in the United States and a $150 billion market worldwide; it is dominated by four companies, creating a virtual monopoly.

-With H2OPE Biofuels' patented technology, it is possible to bust through this monopoly and offer commercial-scale hydrogen-users a cheaper and cleaner source of hydrogen.
+With H2OPE Biofuels' patented technology, it is possible to offer commercial-scale hydrogen-users a cheaper and cleaner source of hydrogen.
 Biohydrogen is made from algae and water (not coal or natural gas), using simple biological processes.
 No emissions or carbon dioxide are created in the process.

 Biohydrogen developed by H2OPE Biofuels offers a once-in-a-lifetime opportunity for the hydrogen industry to reduce its carbon impact, while reducing capital and operating expenditures at the same time.